MaoZiming/papers/8-edge-computing/82-tinyos.md

 * A bundle of simple tasks (computation): perform the primary work
    * background computation, not time critical
    * task scheduler: FIFO
-* Layers of components: higher level components issue commands to lower level components, and lower level components signal events to the higher level components.
+* Layers of components: **higher level components issue commands to lower level components, and lower level components signal events to the higher level components.
+Physical hardware represents the lowest level of components.**
 * TinyOS achieves high concurrency by allowing tasks and events to run in small, non-blocking chunks, which allows the system to handle multiple operations 'simultaneously' without needing a heavy-weight OS layer
+  * The lowest level components have handlers connected directly to hardware interrupts, which may be external interrupts, timer events, or counter events.
+* Commands are non-blocking calls to the lower level components.
+* An event handler can deposit information into its frame, post tasks, signal higher level events or call lower level commands.

+### Component Types

+* Hardware abstractions
+  * The RFM radio component.
+This component exports commands to ma- nipulate the individual I/O pins connected to the RFM transceiver and posts events informing other components about the transmission and reception of bits.
+* Synthetic hardware
+  * It shifts data into or out of the underlying RFM module and signals when an entire **byte** has completed.
+  * This component is an enhanced state machine that could be directly cast into hardware.
+* High level software components.
+  * E.g. perform control, routing and all data transformations.

+## Task scheduler

+* Currently FIFO.
+* our prototype puts the processor to sleep when the task queue is empty, but leaves the peripherals operating, so that any of them can wake up the system.

 ## Compared
 * TinyOS: The problem we must tackle is strikingly similar to that of building efficient network interfaces, which also must maintain a large number of concurrent flows and juggle numerous outstanding events